rocketlaunchr/igo/README.md

 ## Inspiration

 Most professional front-end developers are fed up with standard JavaScript.
-They program using Typescript and then tranpile the code to standard ES5 JavaScript. igo adds the same step to the build process.
+They program using Typescript and then transpile the code to standard ES5 JavaScript. igo adds the same step to the build process.

 ## Examples